Turkmen Soviet Socialist Republic: Economy

 During its existence, the Turkmen SSR's industrial production grew rapidly.
 By the early 1980s, leading industries in the Turkmen SSR included agriculture, gas and petroleum, chemicals, construction, and mining.
 Official government statistics from this time claimed that industrial production grew 75 times from pre-Soviet times, and petroleum production grew 114 times from pre-Soviet times.

 Major agricultural products within the Turkmen SSR included the production of cotton, grapes, and maize.
 The Karakum Canal was constructed to aid in agricultural production within the Turkmen SSR.
 Animal husbandry was also an important area of the economy of the Turkmen SSR, including the raising of cattle, sheep, and horses.
 The Akhal-Teke and Iomud horse breeds were prominent within the Turkmen SSR.

 Space

-There were two active space facilities in Turkmenistan, in the cities of Turkmenabat and Seydi, both equipped for launch.
+There were two active space facilities in Turkmenistan, in the cities of Türkmenabat and Seýdi, both equipped for launch.
 The Soviet space program had manufactured Proton, Mir and Soyuz rockets and crew bomber missiles during the Cold War.